NavigationContentFooter

 Checking if there are any known security holes

 Often intruders use security holes in software applications running on your Instances or servers to gain access to the machine, such as weak PHP scripts or other apps installed on your machine.
 A trustful source to find information if there are known issues on the software you are using is the CVE (Common Vulnerabilities and Exposures) database.
 It provides a listing of vulnerabilities of the most popular software.
-You may also check the software publishers websites for any known issues on the tools.
+You may also check the software publishers’ websites for any known issues with the tools.

 The attacker may have installed a collection of, typically malicious software called rootkit on your system.
-A rootkit is a software designed to enable access to a computer that is not otherwise allowed to and allows the attacker to take control over your machine and to execute commands on it.
+A rootkit is a software designed to enable access to a computer that is not otherwise allowed and allows the attacker to take control of your machine and execute commands on it.
 Rootkit detection is a difficult task, as it often masks its existence or other malicious software.
 We use chkrootkit and rkhunter to check if no rootkits are present on the system.

 Scanning for Rootkits using chkrootkit